Skip to content

 Leveraging SCP-059 for Textural Creations

 The concept of SCP-059 can inspire unique textural drawing techniques.
 These methods can embody wabi-sabi principles of imperfection and transience.
-Artists might experiment with materials that change over time or react to their environment.
+Artists might experiment with materials that change or react to their environment.

 Some innovative techniques could include: